yossef-elgendy/Movie-List-Back-End-Project/README.md

 ## Learning Experience

-Working on this project was a delightful experience that contributed to my knowledge in coding.
+Working on this project was a delightful experience that contributed to my knowledge of coding.
 Key learning points include:

 - PHP development for server-side processing.
 - Implementation of jQuery for enhanced user interface interactions.